USDA-FSA/fsa-design-system/components/modal/index.md

 title_label: 'Requires JavaScript'
 ---

-A Modal will to take over focus, restricting access to other areas of the application until a user completes a task or dismisses the modal.
+A Modal will take over focus, restricting access to other areas of the application until a user completes a task or dismisses the modal.

 ## Variations